 You will be able to:

-• Express sound-related changes using a decibel scale (referenced or not);
+• Interpret and describe sound-related changes using a decibel scale

-• Recall the different standards for audio operating levels;
+• Analyse and contrast the different standards for audio operating levels

-• Recognise basic electronic quantities and units of measurement;
+• Appraise basic electronic quantities and units of measurement with the aim of selecting circuit components

 Come with an open mind and a voracious appetite to soak up the magic!
 Be prepared to work hard - you’ll get out what you put in.